MMahad3/Robotic-Process-Automation/README.md

 # Robotic-Process-Automation

-Learn RPA at my Internship in State Bank of Pakistan.
+Learned RPA at my Internship in State Bank of Pakistan.